 Referencing temporary work on your resume can make the difference between impressing hiring managers or turning them away.
 Listing your contract work on your resume should highlight your skills, experience, and flexibility as a candidate.
-Just because temp positions are typically short-term, doesn’t mean you shouldn’t give as much attention to these jobs as you would a full-time position.
-It’s important that you don’t discount your work but instead, appropriately list and explain it.
-Follow the tips below so you best display the value of your temp experiences to employers.
+Despite the short-term nature of temp positions, it’s important to give them the same level of attention as full-time roles.
+Don’t underestimate the value of your work, but rather, accurately list and explain it.
+Follow the tips below to effectively showcase the worth of your temp experiences to potential employers

 List Experience Appropriately

 Working different temp jobs means you will need to frequently update your resume because your employment is consistently changing.
-It is crucial that you properly list your temp jobs whether it’s a couple of positions or multiple.
-First, write down all the jobs you’ve had and decide if it’s beneficial to list each assignment separately or to group them together.
+It is crucial that you properly list your temp jobs, whether it’s a couple of positions or multiple.
+First, write down all your jobs and decide if it’s beneficial to list each assignment separately or to group them together.

-If you’ve only had a couple of short-term positions consider listing these separately.
-Just like a full-time position, include the organization’s name, city and state, job title, start and end date, and your responsibilities and achievements.
-The key is to label each of your experiences as temp, temporary or contract alongside the job title.
+If you’ve only had a few short-term positions, consider listing these separately.
+Just like a full-time position, include the organization’s name, city and state, job title, start, and end date, and your responsibilities and achievements.
+The key is to label each of your experiences as temp, temporary, or contract alongside the job title.
 Make sure to choose just one word and keep it consistent throughout your resume.